logo for nutrition-and-you.com

 Selection and storage

-Once at home, store celeriac as you would do for turnips and carrots.
-It has very good keeping quality and keeps well for 3-4 months if stored between 0°C and 5°C and not allowed to dry out.
-So keep it in a plastic bag inside the vegetable compartment of the refrigerator.
-Do not keep in the deep freezer.
+Once at home, store celeriac as you would do in the case of turnips and carrots.
+It has good keeping quality and can store well for 3-4 months if kept between 0°C and 5°C set at high relative humidity and not allowed to become dry in between.
+Keep it in a plastic bag inside the vegetable compartment of the refrigerator.
+Do not store celeriac inside the deep freezer.

 Preparation and serving methods